OpenRedstoneEngineers/Rules/README.md

 > B: Yeah, here it is: www.example.com but keep in mind it's still in beta

 ### Do not run any sort of bot on ORE.
 For purposes of this rule, a bot is defined as any program or software which uses an account (Minecraft, Discord, etc.) and/or connection (such as to IRC) to operate automatically in a way which interacts with other users.
+The only allowed kind of said bots are those which are run and administrated by staff, e.g.: Chad, Patrick, ...

 ### Do not collect or scrape ORE user data without explicit opt-in consent.
 This rule applies to any data shared on or through an ORE platform which is usually considered ephemeral or transient, including, but not limited to: